wenzeslaus/g.remote/README.md

 to run the command.
 This will give you the CLI access.
 If you want to get GUI dialog, follow the steps provided for MS Windows.
+Alternatively, use the following command to run it:

+    python $GISBASE/gui/wxpython/gui_core/forms.py $PWD/g.remote.py

 ### MS Windows